I Belong to You (Lenny Kravitz song)

-"I Belong to You" is a song by American rock musician Lenny Kravitz from his fifth studio album, 5 (1998).
-It was written and produced by Kravitz and released as the album's third single in August 1998.
-It peaked at number 36 on the US Pop Airplay chart and number 71 on the Billboard Hot 100.
+"I Belong to You" is a song by American rock musician Lenny Kravitz, released in August 1998 as the album's third single from his fifth studio album, 5.
+The song peaked at number 15 on the US Billboard Adult Top 40 and number 71 on the Billboard Hot 100.

-Reception
+Critical reception

 Carla Hay of AXS stated, "This calypso-inspired rock/pop ballad is all kinds of laid-back and sexy.
-One of the singles from Kravitz’s 1998 album, 5, “I Belong to You” is one of his most sensual songs."
+One of the singles from Kravitz’s 1998 album, 5, 'I Belong to You' is one of his most sensual songs."